HappyRouting: Learning Emotion-Aware Route Trajectories for Scalable In-The-Wild Navigation: Architecture

+We used a reduced number of contextual road features of the original dataset~\cite{bethge_vemotion_2021} for our custom context-emotion classifier model. \chreplaced[id=1AC]{The selected features were based on Braun et al. work~\cite{braun2021affective} where driving behavior, traffic, vehicle performance, and environmental factors were found to be discriminative of emotions.}{The selected features are based on Braun et al. work\cite{braun2021affective} where driving behavior, traffic, vehicle performance, and environmental factors are found to be discriminative of emotions.} We filtered the variables based on the following requirements: (1) real-time, on-device computation without accessing the vehicle itself, (2) no direct user interaction, (3) non-critical consumption of device resources, and (4) time-critical computability.
+We \chreplaced[id=1AC]{restricted}{restrict} the model to only those input features that can be pre-computed before driving (\textbf{Req 2})\footnote{Contextual variables such as the current acceleration cannot be pre-computed.}.
+Furthermore, personal factors such as age \chreplaced[id=1AC]{were}{are} used to adapt to user-dependent emotion-route preferences.
+The selected features are shown in ~\autoref{tab:list_available_features}.
 We \chreplaced[id=1AC]{computed}{compute} the weather and traffic features for every road segment using Microsoft Azure's Weather and Maps API.
 Although the weather often stays similar across a larger geographical area, we \chreplaced[id=1AC]{included}{include} weather in the emotion prediction as the weather condition affects the route choice of our algorithm.
 For example, in rain, users may favor broad streets, while sunny conditions may prompt a preference for curvy, narrow roads.
 Thus, the emotion classifier learns this input interdependence. \chadded[id=R3]{The feel temperature was provided directly by the Azure Weather API and comprises the levels of humidity, light, wind speed and real temperature.} The road type features \chreplaced[id=1AC]{were}{are} gathered from OSM by selecting the nearest OSM node with its corresponding parameters.
 Based on satellite imagery, we \chreplaced[id=1AC]{quantified}{quantify} the vegetation and determine the green index~\cite{czekajlo2020urban} at any given geolocation. \chadded[id=R3]{To obtain the greenness, we \chreplaced[id=1AC]{computed}{compute} the relative amount of pixels associated \chreplaced[id=1AC]{with vegetation}{to vegegation} in each given satellite image.} We \chreplaced[id=1AC]{computed}{compute} the curviness using a weighted measure of the length of curves, which depends on the radius of a circumscribed circle that passes through all three consecutive geocoordinates in a route.
 Given $a,b,c$ as the length of the three sides of a triangle, the radius of the circumcircle is given by the formula: